The Best Places in Germany to Visit: Top 12 Destinations

 Cochem, Germany

 Germany is one of the world’s most popular tourist destinations.
 Its combination of accessibility and variety in scenery and experience can’t be matched.
-But there’s so much to see in the country it’s hard to settle on the must-see places in Germany.
+But there’s so much to see in the country that it’s hard to settle on the must-see places in Germany.

 Top German cities to visit